-With lovely beaches, marvellous views and delicious seafood, Watsons Bay on the South Head peninsula in Sydney’s east is a delightful day trip.
-Australia’s oldest fishing village is home to waterfront restaurants, great walking trails, and a harbourside park perfect for family picnics.
+There’s a lot to love about Watsons Bay.
+It’s got lovely beaches, marvellous views and delicious seafood.
+Located on the South Head peninsula in Sydney’s east, it’s a delightful day out.
+Australia’s oldest fishing village is home to waterfront restaurants, great walking trails and a harbourside park perfect for family picnics.

 Getting to Watsons Bay, next to Vaucluse, is easy by public transport.
 A ferry from Circular Quay across sparkling Sydney Harbour takes less than 20 minutes.
 Alternatively, hop on a bus in the city at Walsh Bay, Barangaroo, Hyde Park or Kings Cross.
 There are buses from Bondi Beach as well.